Murder of Rosie Palmer: Arrest and imprisonment

 Armstrong was charged with murder and remanded in custody to await trial at Leeds Crown Court.
 He planned to feign mental illness and plead guilty to manslaughter on the grounds of diminished responsibility.
-However while on remand he had revealed this plan in a letter to crime author Bernard O'Mahoney – who had posed as a woman in hope of getting a written confession from the killer.
+However, while on remand he admitted to the murder and revealed his plan to feign insanity in a letter to crime author Bernard O'Mahoney – who had posed as a woman in hope of getting a written confession from the killer.
 This letter was given to police and shown to the jury at Armstrong's trial, and he quickly changed his plea to guilty of murder.

 Armstrong was sentenced to life imprisonment on 28 July 1995.
 The trial judge, Mr. Justice Ognall, did not make any recommendation as to how many years Armstrong should serve before he could be considered for parole, though in a High Court ruling of May 2006, Mr. Justice Crane set the minimum term to 16 years, "subject to a deduction of 12 months and 21 days for the period on remand", meaning Armstrong was eligible for parole in July 2010.